justas-b1/Gitlab-DoS/README.md

 This attack used only 1RPS which eventually caused an OOM crash on 1k Reference Architecture instance.

-### Theoretical Impact

-1. Advanced Monitoring Blind Spots: Alert Overload as a Smokescreen for Data Exfiltration

-DoS attacks are very noisy by nature—crashing services, flooding logs, and triggering alert storms.
-But that chaos can work in the attacker's favor.
-By overwhelming observability tools like Prometheus or Datadog with garbage metrics and cardinality explosions, an attacker can distract responders and degrade monitoring fidelity.

-A DoS on GitLab instance, for example, might not be the end goal—just the distraction.
-While teams scramble to stabilize GitLab, the attacker quietly hits a more valuable target elsewhere: cloud buckets, internal APIs, or CI-linked infrastructure.

-2. Cloud Provider Blacklisting/Suspension

-The attack causes 100%+ CPU usage over extended period of time.
-Providers like DigitalOcean, AWS, etc. use heuristic models to flag "suspicious" resource consumption.
-Legitimate causes (e.g., DDoS attacks, unoptimized code, or intensive computations) might be **mislabeled as abusive**, leading to temporary account suspension.

-Cryptojacking and Uncontrolled Resource Consumption are very similar in a way that they both use up computational resources and can result in massive financial damages, budget limit based account locks or even suspensions.

 ## Code Explanation

 `generate_lfs_objects(n)`